motifmarkets/motif-core/etc/motif-core.api.md

     export function getNextSubscriptionId(): DefinedSubscriptionId;
     // (undocumented)
     export type SubscriptionId = DefinedSubscriptionId | undefined;
 }

+// Warning: (ae-missing-release-tag) "MultiOperandBooleanScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class MultiOperandBooleanScanCriteriaNode extends BooleanScanCriteriaNode {
+    // (undocumented)
+    operands: BooleanScanCriteriaNode[];
+}

 // Warning: (ae-missing-release-tag) "MyxLitIvemAttributes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)